 Though police try to target minors because of their legal classification as victims, it can turn into a guessing game.
 Hours before SJPD followed the ad to Lexi, officers scoured online sex ads for young-looking escorts—hardly a scientific measure.
 A lot of the women don’t even use their own photo.

 Sgt.
 Kurtis Stenderup, Sgt.
 Quan’s counterpart at the Santa Clara County Sheriff’s Office, says that helping adult sex workers often entails connecting them with social workers and building long-term relationships.
-In that sense, it’s a lot like helping victims of domestic violence—it can time to reach the point of seeking help.
+In that sense, it’s a lot like helping victims of domestic violence—it can take time to reach the point of seeking help.

 “We have to gain the trust of the victims,” Stenderup says.
 “When we’re dealing with human trafficking, it’s similar to domestic violence victims in the sense that there’s a lot of manipulation, there’s a cycle of violence, and the victim relies on the exploiter.
 It’s a tough cycle to break.”

 When a sting nets an adult, he adds, sometimes they just let them go.
 “We’re not here to fight prostitution,” Stenderup says, “we’re here to fight human trafficking.”

 Still, Stenderup and Quan note, commercial sex breaks laws police have sworn to uphold, so they can’t let them walk every time.